 While Microsoft Edge uses the same Chromium Engine as the Chrome browser, the CPU and RAM usage is drastically less.
 That said, it is still possible that the Edge browser may start consuming more resources, and that’s where the guide will come in handy.
 This post offers suggestions to help you when Microsoft Edge gets into a high memory usage situation.
 We will also show you how to use Resource controls in Microsoft Edge to limit RAM usage.

-Fix Microsoft Edge High Memory Usage
+Reduce Microsoft Edge High Memory Usage

-Open Task Manager (Ctrl + Shift + Esc), and sort it by memory usage.
+Open Task Manager (Ctrl+Shift+Esc), and sort it by memory usage.

 - If it is something other than Edge consuming process and memory, you need to check on that application.